Drain Visions Emergency Plumbing Solutions: Tips for Homeowners

 - Allow the putty to set for 1 hour and then turn the water on again.

-There are numerous other types of emergency solutions that can be used during plumbing problems, but the first step in solving any plumbing problem is to turn off the water supply line that feeds the fixture or leaking pipe.
-If it happens that the leaking point is unseen or the branch line which leads to the leak has no valve, then you need to disconnect the water to the entire house.
-If you live in a climate where there is a risk of freezing, the primary shut-off valve is normally located on the ground floor.
+There are numerous other types of emergency solutions that can be used during plumbing problems.
+The first step in solving any plumbing problem is to turn off the water line that feeds the leaking pipe.
+If the leak is unseen or the line has no valve, then you need to disconnect the water.
+If you live in a climate where there is a risk of freezing, the shut-off valve is normally located on the ground floor.
 In warmer regions, valve can be located outside.
 If you have a well system, turn off the pump power and call a plumber.